DineshGarampally/bikeRentalDemand/README.md

 ## Limitations of the App

-The app is not upto date with the real time data from the Capital Bikeshare and Citi Bike Sources.
-The real time demand may slightly vary from the predicted demand.
+**Real-Time Data Unavailability:** The app does not integrate with real-time data from Capital Bikeshare and Citi Bike sources.
+As a result, actual demand may slightly differ from the predicted demand.
+**API Call Limitations:** The app relies on weather data fetched via an API, which has a daily limit on the number of calls.
+If the limit is exceeded or if there are issues fetching data, users are encouraged to enter the required values manually until the problem is resolved.

 ---

 ## Future Work
 -  In the future, this project can be expanded to predict bike rental demand by incorporating data from other transportation options like buses, trains, and ride-sharing services.
 -  Including factors like traffic conditions and major events can further improve prediction accuracy.
--  Additionally, integrating live data about bike availability at each station can significantly enhance the model's performance.
+-  Additionally, integrating live data about bike availability at each station can significantly enhance the model's performance and also users experience.
 -  These advancements can help bike-sharing companies and city planners build better-connected and more efficient transportation systems, making urban travel smoother and more convenient for users.
 ---